Term deposits offer certainty and savings accounts offer flexibility. Here are some other common features and benefits of each.

 - You may need to maintain a certain balance to avoid any potential fees or loss of interest rate benefits.

-- Some savings account may limit access to money to encourage you to save, through no debit card or ATM access
+- Some savings accounts may limit access to money to encourage you to save, through no debit card or ATM access

 Interest rates on savings accounts